trustgraph-ai/trustgraph/README.md

 </div>

-# The Semantic Operating System for AI Apps
+# The Context Operating System for AI Apps

 Build intelligent AI applications that reason, not hallucinate.
-TrustGraph is the open-source, full-stack solution for transforming raw data into precision-grounded intelligence through automated context graph construction, custom ontology engineering, and intelligent context retrieval.
+TrustGraph is the open-source, full-stack solution for transforming raw data into precision-grounded context through automated context graph construction, custom ontology engineering, and intelligent context retrieval.

 Deploy anywhere.
 Own your data.
 Control your AI stack.